svaksha/pythonidae/Parallel-Computing.md

 ## APACHE
+- [SparklingPandas](https://github.com/holdenk/sparklingpandas) aims to make it easy to use the distributed computing power of Py[Spark](http://spark.apache.org/) to scale your data anlysis with Pandas.

 #### Hadoop
 * [Hue](https://github.com/cloudera/hue) ::  is a Web application for interacting with Apache Hadoop.
 It supports a file and job browser, Hive, Pig, Impala, Spark, Oozie, HBase, Solr, Sqoop2, ZooKeeper and more.